 Owing to the 2020-2021 health advisory, Napa wineries on this list may have modified their pet policies.
 Plus, all wine tasting is strictly by appointment only for the foreseeable future.
-Please call/email before you make your reservation online to confirm if dogs are allowed during wine tasting.
+Although I try to keep this post as updated as possible, please call/email before you make your reservation online to confirm if dogs are allowed during wine tasting.

 Dog friendly wineries in Napa

 Napa valley, comprising of the cities of Napa, Carneros, Oakville, St. Helena, Yountville, Rutherford and Calistoga is about 1.5 hrs north-east of San Francisco and is synonymous with California wine country where people flock from all over the world to taste the very best of New World libations.

 With rolling hills covered in vineyards stretching for miles, wineries big and small beckoning wine lovers and some of the best restaurants in the world enticing you with their California-influenced cuisine, this part of the state is breathtakingly beautiful to say the least!
 No wonder then that Napa is considered one of the most romantic getaways in Northern California!